ASKurz/blogdown5/content/blog/2023-02-15-causal-inference-with-bayesian-models/index.md

     ## Prediction type:  response
     ## Columns: type, term, contrast, estimate, conf.low, conf.high

 Each time, the results are exactly the same.
+Choose the code that suits your needs.
+Sometimes you just want the results.
+Other times, you want to explicitly document the computation process.

 ### Counterfactual interventions, with covariates, with the binomial.

 #### Compute `\(\left (p^1 \mid \mathbf{\bar C}, \mathbf D^m \right) - \left (p^0 \mid \mathbf{\bar C}, \mathbf D^m \right)\)` from `fit4`.

-As in the [last post](https://timely-flan-2986f4.netlify.app/blog/2023-02-13-causal-inference-with-logistic-regression/#compute-operatornamemathbbe-left-p_i1--mathbfbar-c-mathbf-dm-right---operatornamemathbbe-left-p_i0--mathbfbar-c-mathbf-dm-right-from-glm2), we going to want to make a custom function to compute the modes for a few variables.
+As in the [last post](https://timely-flan-2986f4.netlify.app/blog/2023-02-13-causal-inference-with-logistic-regression/#compute-operatornamemathbbe-left-p_i1--mathbfbar-c-mathbf-dm-right---operatornamemathbbe-left-p_i0--mathbfbar-c-mathbf-dm-right-from-glm2), we going to want to make a custom function to compute the modes for a few of the baseline covariates.

 ``` r
 get_mode <- function(x) {